flokoe/bash-hackers-wiki/docs/syntax/ccmd/c_for.md

       (( <EXPR3> ))
     done

-The equivalent `while` construct isn\'t exactly the same, because both, the `for` and the `while` loop behave differently in case you use the [continue](../../commands/builtin/continuebreak.md) command.
+The equivalent `while` construct isn't exactly the same, because both, the `for` and the `while` loop behave differently in case you use the [continue](../../commands/builtin/continuebreak.md) command.